keyboard871/Github/README.md

 # Binary Converter
-Convert Decimal numbers to Binary and vice cersa
+Convert Decimal numbers to Binary and vice versa